2026-2027 Academic Catalog

 CLAS Academic Advising System

 Academic advising in the College of Liberal Arts and Sciences (CLAS) is a partnership between students, staff, and faculty.
-CLAS utilizes a shared advising system, which means all undergraduate students in a declared CLAS major or program will have at least two academic advisors with whom they should work throughout their time at CU Denver: a CLAS Academic Advisor and a CLAS Faculty/Program Advisor.
-Students with a declared pre-health program course of study also benefit from the additional support and expertise of a Health Professions Advisor.
-The following details the important contributions and expectations of CLAS Academic Advisors, CLAS Faculty/Program Advisors, and CLAS Students in the shared advising relationship.
+CLAS utilizes a shared advising system, which means all undergraduate students in a declared CLAS major have the support of at least two academic advisors they work with throughout their time at CU Denver: a CLAS Academic Advisor and a CLAS Major Advisor.
+Students with a declared CLAS minor or certificate will also have a minor or certificate advisor for each program.
+Students with a declared pre-health program course of study also benefit from the support and expertise of a Health Professions Advisor.

 CLAS ACADEMIC ADVISORS